Hot Topics: Bay nettles in Barnegat Bay

 What do they look like?

-The adult sea nettle is bell-shaped and pale white and often has reddish markings along the surface.
+The adult bay nettle is bell-shaped and pale white and often has reddish markings along the surface.
 It has long thin tentacles around the edge of the bell (see image above right).
 Watch the animated video below to learn about the fascinating life cycle of the bay nettle!
 (Note: this video was made before the bay nettle was identified as a species distinct from the sea nettle, Chrysaora quinquecirrha.)

 WHY ARE THEY HERE?

-Sea nettles have always been a part of the Barnegat Bay’s ecosystem; their apparent increase in abundance is a relatively recent phenomenon.
+Bay nettles have always been a part of the Barnegat Bay’s ecosystem; their apparent increase in abundance is a relatively recent phenomenon.
 A number of potential causes for this increase have been suggested by scientists.
 Increased development around the bay, including bulkheads, pilings, and floating docks, may be providing more places for the scyphistoma to attach.
-A single floating dock can hold thousands of scyphistoma, which asexually produce millions of jellyfishes, such as sea nettles.
-Sea nettles, and some other jellyfish, have a relatively narrow salinity preference, so development of the waterfront within that salinity zone, especially pilings, floating docks, and bulkheads, may have inadvertently contributed to the spread of sea nettles and other jellyfish.
+A single floating dock can hold thousands of scyphistoma, which asexually produce millions of jellyfishes.
+Bay nettles, and some other jellyfish, have a relatively narrow salinity preference, so development of the waterfront within that salinity zone, especially pilings, floating docks, and bulkheads, may have inadvertently contributed to the spread of bay nettles and other jellyfish.

-The removal of predators and potential competitors for food through increased fishing pressure may also affect sea nettle abundance.
-However, we do not know which species of fish or other animal, if any, prey on sea nettles in Barnegat Bay.
-Lastly, the bay’s eutrophication may also be creating favorable conditions for sea nettles and other jellies (see diagram below).
-First, the nutrient inputs to the bay often lead to high production (i.e., growth) of certain flagellates and other small zooplankton, known as microplankton.
-Some jellies can feed efficiently on micoplankton in the bay’s turbid waters and may out-compete fishes and other visually-feeding predators.
+The removal of predators and potential competitors for food through increased fishing pressure may also affect bay nettle abundance.
+However, we do not know which species of fish or other animal, if any, prey on bay nettles in Barnegat Bay.
+The bay’s eutrophication may also be creating favorable conditions for bay nettles and other jellies (see diagram below).
+The nutrient inputs to the bay often lead to high production (i.e., growth) of certain flagellates and other small zooplankton, known as microplankton.
+Some jellies can feed efficiently on microplankton in the bay’s turbid waters and may out-compete fishes and other visually-feeding predators.
 Lastly, some jellies are less sensitive to low dissolved oxygen, which occurs episodically during summer and early fall in certain parts of the bay.

-There are at least five potential factors contributing to the expansion of the sea nettle population in the Barnegat Bay estuary.
+There are at least five potential factors contributing to the expansion of the bay nettle population in the Barnegat Bay estuary.

 1. The “hardening” of shorelines throughout the bay (e.g., bulkheads, pilings, docks) provides habitat for jellyfish “polyps.”
 Each jellyfish polyp buds off many baby jellyfish.